 Deforestation is the permanent destruction of forests in order to make the land available for other uses.
-An estimated 18 million acres (7.3 million hectares) of forest — roughly the size of Panama — are lost each year, according to the United Nations' Food and Agriculture Organization (FAO).
+An estimated 18 million acres (7.3 million hectares) of forest, which is roughly the size of the country of Panama, are lost each year, according to the United Nations' Food and Agriculture Organization (FAO).

 Some other statistics:

 - About half of the world's tropical forests have been cleared (FAO)